o1-spec/Cargo-pulse-logistic-dashboard/README.md

 - **WebSocket Integration** ensures continuous updates without refreshing.

 ### **🌗 Dark Mode & Light Mode**

 - Users can toggle between **dark** and **light** mode for better accessibility.
 - Found in the **Settings** page.

 ### **🔔 Notifications**

 - Alerts users when a shipment's status changes.
 - Notifications appear in the **Settings** section.

 ### **🗺️ Live Map Integration**

 - The real-time updates modal displays a **live map**.
 - Shipments are tracked with their latest locations.
 - Ensures visibility for ongoing deliveries.

 ### **⚙️ Settings Page**

 - Toggle **Dark Mode / Light Mode**.
 - View **Notifications** for real-time shipment updates.

 ---

 ## 🧪 Running Tests

-To run the test suite, use the following command:
+To run the test suite which were implemented with vitest, use the following command:

 ```sh
 npm test
 ```

 This logistics dashboard provides an **intuitive, real-time tracking experience** with **automated updates, interactive charts, and a seamless user interface**. 🚛📦